Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

 The ratio of consecutive eigenvalue spacings provides an alternative measure of short-range spectral correlations.
 Unlike spacing distributions, it does not require unfolding, which is useful in systems with nonuniform or difficult-to-model spectral densities.
 The complex ratio is defined as~\cite{Sa2020}

 with $\lambda_\mu^{NN}$ ($\lambda_\mu^{NNN}$) representing the nearest (next-nearest) neighbor of the eigenvalue $\lambda_\mu$ in the complex plane.

 The ratio is typically expressed in the polar form $z_\mu = r_\mu e^{i\theta_\mu}$.
-For GinUE, the joint distribution $\mathrm{p}(r,\theta)$ exhibits a characteristic annular (donut-like) structure, with an additional suppression of points along the real axis near $\theta = 0$ and $\theta = \pi$, producing a shape similar to ``Pac-Man's mouth''.
-The vanishing probability density at the origin reflects eigenvalue repulsion, a hallmark of chaotic non-Hermitian spectra.
-The reduced probability near $\theta = 0$ and $\theta = \pi$ arises from the tendency of the eigenvalues to avoid forming nearly collinear triplets~\cite{Sa2020}.
-A collinear triplet refers to three distinct eigenvalues whose positions in the complex plane lie approximately along the same straight line, so the spacing vectors from an eigenvalue to its nearest neighbor and to its second nearest neighbor have almost the same direction, leading to a very small angle, $\theta \approx 0$ and $\theta \approx \pi$.

-The joint distributions $\mathrm{p}(r,\theta)$ for the leaky QSM and the TCOE are shown in Fig.~\ref{fig:lvlcorr_STM}(b) and Fig.~\ref{fig:lvlcorr_STM}(c), respectively.
-Both display the characteristic Ginibre donut shape, suggesting similar overall short-range correlations.
-However, the marginal distributions (probability distributions obtained by integrating either $r$ or $\theta$) reveal important differences, as discussed below.
-These projections are useful because they help to distinguish systems that look similar globally but differ in local symmetry or correlations.
-In particular, $\mathrm{p}(r)$ characterizes the typical separation between neighboring eigenvalues and quantifies the strength of short-range level repulsion, while $\mathrm{p}(\theta)$ reveals geometric correlations between nearby eigenvalues (as in the Ginibre's ``gap'' near the real axis) and exposes angular anisotropies.
+Instead of studying the joint distributions $\mathrm{p}(r,\theta)$, we focus on the marginal distributions, that is, the probability distributions obtained by integrating either $r$ or $\theta$.
+In particular, $\mathrm{p}(r)$ characterizes the typical separation between neighboring eigenvalues and quantifies the strength of short-range level repulsion, while $\mathrm{p}(\theta)$ reveals geometric correlations between nearby eigenvalues and exposes angular anisotropies.

-In Fig.~\ref{fig:lvlcorr_STM}(d), the radial spacing distribution $\mathrm{p}(r)$ for the leaky QSM (blue) and the TCOE (red) resemble that of the Ginibre ensemble (black).
-All three exhibit strong level repulsion, reflected in the vanishing probability density as $r \to 0$.
-Consistent with this behavior, the mean value of the spacing ratio, $\langle r \rangle$, for both the leaky QSM [Fig.~\ref{fig:lvlcorr_STM}(b)] and the TCOE [Fig.~\ref{fig:lvlcorr_STM}(c)] is close to the GinUE benchmark, $\langle r\rangle \approx 0.74$.

-In contrast, Fig.~\ref{fig:lvlcorr_STM}(e) shows that the angular distribution $\mathrm{p}(\theta)$ for the leaky QSM (blue) and the TCOE (red) deviate more noticeably from the GinUE prediction (black).
-In both cases, $\mathrm{p}(\theta)$ is larger near $\theta \approx 0$ than for GinUE, indicating a higher probability of forming nearly collinear triplets than in the Ginibre case.
-This angular anisotropy reflects additional structure in the spectra of the leaky QSM and the TCOE that is absent in the isotropic GinUE.
-Consequently, their mean values $\langle \cos\theta \rangle$ differ from the GinUE benchmark of $\langle \cos\theta \rangle \approx -0.24$, confirming leak-induced modifications to the angular correlations.

-We note that the angular distribution is especially sensitive to statistical fluctuations, requiring a large number of eigenvalues to obtain a smooth and reliable estimate.
-The results shown here are based on datasets containing at least $10^5$ eigenvalues.